syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endtabs %}

 >**NOTE**
-If you add the deleted occurrence to recurrence pattern by removing exception date, If any [exception appointment](#recurrence-exception-appointment) has been created for mentioned exception date, respective exception appointment will be deleted by matching with `RecurrenceId` and `ActualDate` form Schedule `DataSource` and recurrence pattern appointment created for that exception date.
+If you add the deleted occurrence to the recurrence pattern by removing exception date when any [exception appointment](#recurrence-exception-appointment) has been created for the mentioned exception date, the respective exception appointment will be deleted by matching with `RecurrenceId` and `ActualDate` from the schedule `DataSource` and recurrence pattern appointment created for that exception date.

-#### Add all deleted occurrence to recurrence pattern dynamically/Clear Exception Dates from recurrence pattern dynamically
+#### Add all deleted occurrence to recurrence pattern dynamically or clear exception dates from recurrence pattern dynamically
-You can also add all deleted occurrence to recurrence pattern appointment by clear the exception dates from Recurrence Exception dates collection.
+You can also add all deleted occurrence to the recurrence pattern appointment by clearing the exception dates from the `RecurrenceExceptionDates` custom property collection.

 {% tabs %}
 {% highlight c# %}